Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 Miami-Dade County is the most populous county in Florida, which means there is a vast amount of records pertaining to arrests, mugshots, criminal proceedings, probation, warrants, court documents, background check reports, and property information available to the public; you just have to know where to look.

-No matter what’s being searched for, this guide empowers citizens with the necessary know-how and record custodians to find public information on anyone.
+No matter what’s being searched for, this streamlined resource empowers citizens with the necessary know-how and record custodians to find public information on anyone.

-How To Run an Arrest Record or Inmate Search in Miami-Dade County, Florida
+How To Perform an Arrest Record or Inmate Search in Miami-Dade County Florida

-Arrest records in Miami-Dade County are accessible to the public in accordance with the Florida Sunshine Law, which ensures transparency regarding Florida public records.
+Arrest records in Miami-Dade County are accessible to the public in accordance with the State’s Sunshine Law, which ensures transparency regarding Florida public records.

 While most counties’ arrest records are hosted by the county sheriff’s office, the Miami-Dade County sheriff’s office does not operate under this governmental structure.
 In fact, Miami-Dade County is the only county in Florida that doesn’t elect a sheriff.